filerun/docker/README.md

 What is FileRun?
 ==================

-[FileRun](https://filerun.com) is a self-hosted Google Drive/Photos/Music alternative.
+[FileRun](https://filerun.com) is a self-hosted File Sync and Share web-based application.

 It is a full featured web based file manager with an easy to use user interface.

 Installation
 ==================